Neurotech-Hub/Juxta5-nRF/boards/NeurotechHub/Juxta5-1_ADC/README.md

 ### Common Issues

 1. **SPI Communication Fails**
-   - Check that P0.20 is not being used as LED simultaneously
    - Verify SPI wiring (MOSI, MISO, SCK, CS)
    - Check SPI frequency (max 8MHz for FRAM)